WildcatReport - Cats let one slip away

 The biggest one was an unusual safety in the second quarter.
 Joe Gaziano was chasing O’Connell in the end zone and the quarterback panicked, throwing the ball to no one in particular in the middle of the field.
 Since O’Connell was still in the pocket, the play drew a flag for intentional grounding and, because it was in the end zone, it resulted in a safety to give the Wildcats a 16-7 lead.
 The sack gave Gaziano 27.5 career sacks and pulled him to within a half a sack of Casey Dailey for the all-time Northwestern record.

 In the third, Blake Gallagher came up with an interception to stop a Purdue drive after Northwestern had given up the ball on downs.
 O’Connell threw the ball to Brycen Hopkins, who was hit by Paddy Fisher and tipped the ball into the air.
-Gallagher plucked it out of the air for the interception at the NU 40.
+Gallagher plucked it for the interception at the NU 40.

-Defensive end Eku Leota also had a strip-sack of O’Connell in the first quarter to cause a fumble, but O’Connell recovered it.
+Defensive end Eku Leota also had a strip-sack in the first quarter, but O’Connell recovered the fumble.

 The Wildcats’ defense surrendered yardage – Purdue wound up with 345 total yards and 271 through the air – but they made plays when they had to.
 Until the final drive, that is.